kratoze/many-comments-api/README.md

 # many-comments

-Backend API for Many Comments
+Backend API for Many Comments (find the front end here https://github.com/kratoze/many-comments)

 A Reddit-ish clone that allows a user to make posts, comment on posts, comment on comments, and upvote/downvote posts and comments.